 During his 25-year career, Pettaway amassed a record of 453-279, leading the Bulldogs to eight NCAA Tournament appearances and eight conference championships.
 During his first 11 seasons, Pettaway led the Bulldogs to a 263-74 record, eight 20-win seasons, seven SIAC championships, six SIAC tournament championships, seven NCAA tournament appearances and four appearances in the Elite Eight, including three in a row from 1994-1996.
 He was named SIAC Coach of the Year four times.

 (Former head coach, Mount Saint Mary's University)

 Phelan coached for 49 seasons, all of them at Mount St. Mary's University, and became just the fourth coach in NCAA history to eclipse the 800-win plateau.
 During his career, his teams won 830 games.
-He is the all-time leader in games coached with 1,354 across all NCAA divisions.
+When he retired he was the all-time leader in games coached with 1,354 across all NCAA divisions.